 Research endeavors in the Department of Obstetrics & Gynecology are robust.
-The Department and Division of Maternal-Fetal Medicine currently have over 20 IRB-approved research projects and consistently has high rates of project progression from concept to study protocol to meeting presentation and publication.
+The Department and Division of Maternal-Fetal Medicine currently have over 40 IRB-approved research projects and consistently has high rates of project progression from concept to study protocol to meeting presentation and publication.
 The division has a dedicated, full-time research nurse who works in collaboration with UT Medical Center’s Office of Clinical Trials.
-Departmental research is organized into research “pods” and meet on an ongoing basis.
+Departmental research efforts are ever-growing and faculty and trainees meet on an ongoing basis.

 Current research topics within our division include: